arthurspedine/spring-hospital-api/README.md

    password: 123
 ```

-### Checkout the Swagger Documentation to understand how the requests work and try your self the API locally
+### Check out the Swagger documentation to understand how the project work
 - http://localhost:8080/swagger-ui/index.html

 ## Support